 Oh, you thought we were going to talk about flowers, in winter, in Missouri?

-No, I'm inviting you to join me on a Show-Me State exploration that will involve your senses, your emotions and that elusive feeling of total relaxation - provided by the perfect cup of tea.
+No, we're inviting you to join us on a Show-Me State exploration that will involve your senses, your emotions and that elusive feeling of total relaxation – provided by the perfect cup of tea.

-As they say at Anna Marie's Teas in Liberty (near Kansas City), "You can't buy happiness, but you can buy tea ... and that's kind of the same thing."
+As they say at Anna Marie's Teas in Liberty (near Kansas City), "You can't buy happiness, but you can buy tea…and that's kind of the same thing."
 They really enjoy helping people find their favorite.
-Just step in the door and drink in the aromas of exotic teas and tea blends.
 Sample brews with hints of chocolate, winter apple and herbs, mint and almond-coconut.
 They even have a floral tea bundle, so how about that?
-We are talking about flowers in winter in Missouri!
+Flowers in winter in Missouri!

-In Southwest Missouri, don't miss a stop at Chabom Teas and Spices, a cozy shop on historic C Street in Springfield.
+In Southwest Missouri, don't miss a stop at Chabom Teas & Spices, a cozy shop on historic C Street in Springfield.
 They carry the largest selection of loose leaf and packaged teas, herbs and spices in town, as well as locally made baked goods, jewelry and pottery.
-Relax in their cozy seating area as their friendly staff helps you discover the right teas - or a new tea -or take a cup of your favorite out and explore the wonderful C-Street community.
+Relax in their cozy seating area as their friendly staff helps you discover the right teas – or a new tea – for you or take a cup of your favorite out and explore the wonderful C-Street community.

 Written by Barb Brueggeman